endpoints4s/endpoints4s/documentation/manual/src/doc/algebras/json-schemas.md

 our case objects.

 It will work similarly for other representations of enumerated values.
-Most of them provide `values` which can conveniently be passed into `enumeration`.
+Most of them provide `values` which can conveniently be passed into `stringEnumeration`.
 However, it is still possible to explicitly pass a certain subset of allowed values.

 ### Tuples